OR13/TSPI/README.md

 Angular Less TypeScript Gulp CoffeeScript

-A project for hybrid coffee-typescript apps, or translating form one to the other.
+A project for hybrid coffee-typescript apps, or migrating from coffeescript to typescript.

 ### Getting Started